 As a self-employed individual running your own business, you will not receive a W-2 from Lyft that details your ridesharing earnings for the year.
 Instead, you’ll receive that information on your Driver Dashboard or on one or more Forms 1099 that will be mailed to you, depending on how much you earned.
 Here’s how it breaks down:

-- If you generated more than 200 transactions and more than $600 in gross ride receipts from passengers in the last year, you should receive a Form 1099-K in the mail.
+- If you generated more than 200 transactions and more than $20,000 in gross ride payments from passengers in the last year.
+This is the IRA requirement, however, you are likely to receive a Form 1099-K in the mail even if you have fewer transactions with less gross receipts.

-- If you earned at least $600 from non-driving activities, such as referral bonuses, you should receive a Form 1099-MISC.
+- If you earned at least $600 from non-driving earnings, such as referrals and bonuses, you should receive a Form 1099-MISC.

 Read How To Use Your Lyft 1099s for a breakdown of how to use them to complete your tax return.